-But, at University, you must learn how to use the right tools and databases which will give you much better focussed search results.
+But, at University, you must learn how to use the right databases which will give you much better focussed search results.

 LIBRARY SEARCH is the library's equivalent of Google!